Language-Research-Technology/ldaca-website/content/news/events/index.md

 <details>
 <summary>
-<b>August 28 2025 - Tomaž Erjavec and Matyáš Kopp: The ParlaMint corpora of European parliamentary proceedings</b></summary>
+<b>28 August 2025 - Tomaž Erjavec and Matyáš Kopp: The ParlaMint corpora of European parliamentary proceedings</b></summary>

 <p>This talk discussed the compilation and dissemination of the ParlaMint corpora.
 It includes 29 corpora of European national and regional parliamentary proceedings, covering at least the period from 2015 to 2022, and containing over 1 billion words.</p>